localstack/localstack-demo/README.md

 ## Testing

-Open the following file in your browser: `demo/web/index.html`
+After starting the app, open this URL in your browser: http://localhost:3000

 * Enable the option "Auto-Refresh" to continuously poll for new results
 * Click the button "Create new request" to send a new request to the backend API